eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 22
     :dedent: 4

-As in the `Using random variables`_ section, we now need to define a summary statistics to extract relevant properties of our data.
+As in the `Random variables`_ section, we now need to define a summary statistics to extract relevant properties of our data.

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_operations.py
     :language: python